How the Probate Process Works

 With a large estate, it can take quite some time to liquidate all the assets, especially if real estate is involved or the decedent owned a business or was a partner in a company.
 They may have held stocks or other investments or even owned collectibles and other property of value that must be assessed and sold.
 Each state has its own statuses for the timeline of probate, but it must allow time for all known heirs and creditors to be notified and any unknown creditors to come forward.
 Once all creditors have provided evidence of a claim, the administrator must pay those claims before the heirs have any part of the estate.
 Federal and state taxes must be filed and paid as well.

-What is Advance Inheritance Funding?
+What is Inheritance Advance Funding?

 Is This the Same As Inheritance Loans?

-The Benefits of an Inheritance Cash Advance
+The Benefits of an Inheritance Advance

 Clients Are Saying